 Product is increasingly important, though.
 With businesses only able to see so many clients a day, salons and spas need to have ways to increase their average ticket.
 Retail will be a big part of that.

 During the pandemic, we’ve already started to see consumers up their product spend.
 Thirty-seven percent of spas and salons surveyed are selling products online while they’re temporarily closed, and 13% are selling product bundles to accompany tutorials.
-New York City’s Fox & Jane has been upping its retail game.
 This emphasis on curated retail will continue.

 Fifteen percent of Mindbody app users bought more beauty or grooming products than normal during the COVID-19 shelter-at-home.
 Uncertain whether their salon or spa will be forced into another closure, consumers will be eager to spend a bit extra on product that can help them to maintain their beauty and grooming routines.